MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-orch-2022.md

 You can upgrade your installation of System Center 2019 Orchestrator to System Center 2022 Orchestrator by using the information in the below sections:

 >[!NOTE]
-> - To upgrade to Orchestrator 2022, ensure that [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/download-oledb-driver-for-sql-server?view=sql-server-ver15&preserve-view=true) is installed on machines that host the Management Server, Runbook Service, Runbook Designer or the Web API Service.
+> - To upgrade to Orchestrator 2022, ensure that [Microsoft OLE DB Driver for SQL Server](/sql/connect/oledb/download-oledb-driver-for-sql-server?view=sql-server-ver15&preserve-view=true) is installed on machines that host the Management Server, Runbook Service, Runbook Designer, or the Web API Service.
 > - Before you attempt the upgrade, ensure that your environment is upgraded to the supported versions as described in [System Requirements for System Center 2022](../orchestrator/system-requirements-orch.md).

 ## Upgrade steps